 Now, in 2014 for the first time ever, we may be closer to achieving this dream, the solution, as is often the case with business intelligence, has come from an external source: Apple.
 One of the major problems with BI (and there are several) is that the people who need the information still find the “tools” too difficult to use and the iPad user interface may just fix that problem.
 After nearly 30 years of “personal computers” we appear to have a device that can be used and is accepted by people from 4 years of age upwards – it is possible that BI on the iPad (and the iPad’s competitors) may just be what we need to solve the Ease of Use issues.

 We do not believe it is possible to hold a beauty contest

 The intention of our 100% independent study is to see what the most popular business intelligence tools offer now, in terms of usability, functionality, security, connectivity and add some advice.
-We do not believe it is possible to hold a beauty contest and choose an overall winner; the most suitable product for one organisation need not be the most suitable for another, depending on number of users, hardware, where the data comes from, volumes of data, the requirements and type of organisation.
+We do not believe it is possible to hold a beauty contest and choose an overall winner; the most suitable product for one organization need not be the most suitable for another, depending on number of users, hardware, where the data comes from, volumes of data, the requirements and type of organization.
 In order to avoid comparing apples with pears (as much as possible) we have split the products into four categories:

 - Enterprise Business Intelligence tools